515 East High Street

 Remote proctoring is a new option for taking an IC&RC exam.
 Instead of going to a testing site, it allows you to use your own computer to take the exam while a proctor in a different location watches you via the camera on your computer.
 Besides not needing to travel to a testing site, another benefit of using a remote proctor is that proctors are available most any time of the day or night.
 In order to use this option, the computer you plan to use must be compatible with the proctoring program.
 This can and should be tested in advance before signing up for the remote proctoring option.
 However, if you do not take the appropriate steps to ensure the computer you will be using is reliable as well as compatible with the remote testing program, neither the MCB nor the IC&RC remote testing company (SMT) will be able to refund you for that test attempt if you experience technical issues during the exam.
 You will need to pay the $175 retesting fee to retake the exam.

 The Missouri Credentialing Board offers a reinstatement period for any eligible MCB Professional who has let their credential(s) expire in the past 5 years from the current date.
-Please complete the attached reinstatement packet, appropriate fees and copies of all training certificates and submit to 428 East Capitol, 3rd Floor, Jefferson City, Mo.
+Please complete the attached reinstatement packet, appropriate fees and copies of all training certificates and submit to 515 East High Street, Suite 202, Jefferson City, Mo.
 65101.

 Under section 630.170, RSMo, individuals who have been found guilty of or pleaded guilty (including those that received a suspended imposition of sentence or a suspended execution of sentence) or nolo contendere to certain specified crimes* are disqualified from working in mental health programs that are operated, licensed, certified, accredited, in possession of deemed status, or funded by the Department of Mental Health.
 Any person who is disqualified under this section may request an exception to this employment disqualification from the Department of Mental Health Exceptions Committee.